singhalkarun/mathematics/linear-algebra/terminologies.md

 Assumption:

-f: V -> W is a function
+f: V -> W is a function, T: V -> W is a linear transformation

 Definitions: